Image-GS: Content-Adaptive Image Representation via 2D Gaussians: Method

-Unlike Gaussian splatting in 3D that adopts spherical harmonics to model view-dependent color effects \cite{kerbl20233d}, we only utilize a 3-dimensional vector $\gsColor \in \euclidThreePos$ for each 2D Gaussian to store its RGB values, as an image essentially captures a single view of a scene.
-In addition, 3D Gaussian splatting relies on a per-Gaussian trainable opacity parameter for depth-based occlusion computation and $\alpha$-blending during the rendering process.
-By contrast, depth information is not necessary for accurate rendering in the 2D space, and 2D Gaussian primitives can be effectively aggregated regardless of their relative order, as we explain in \Cref{sec:method-rendering}.
-Therefore, our 2D Gaussian primitives do not have an opacity property.
+Unlike 3D Gaussian Splatting which models view-dependent appearance using spherical harmonics \cite{kerbl20233d}, we only need to associate each 2D Gaussian with a vector $\gsColor \in \euclidColor$ to store its color, as an image essentially shows a single view of a 3D scene.
+Notably, the design choice of a variable color dimension $\gsFeatDim$ enables \methodName to flexibly support a diversity of image formats, including grayscale, RGB, and CMYK images, as well as multi-channel texture stacks.

+In addition, 3D Gaussian Splatting relies on an opacity attribute for depth-ordered occlusion and $\alpha$-blended rendering.
+By contrast, the color information of 2D Gaussians can be effectively aggregated regardless of their relative order, as detailed in \Cref{sec:method-rendering}.
+Therefore, our 2D Gaussians do not have an opacity attribute.